Part3. LED Magic

 LEDs have very similar characteristics.
 Normally we consider the voltage drop of a forward-biased silicon diode to be 0.7V.
 LEDs usually have 1.2~4.0V drops.

 Well, how to drive an LED?
-Ask a middle school pupil and you can get such an answer:
+Ask a person who has most basic EE knowledge such a question, you’ll get such an answer:

-The LED works great, but there's an issue: If we do the math, the LED consumes 40mW, meanwhile, the 150Ω resistor consumes 60mW!
-What a bummer, normally when we're talking about plug-powered electronics, this is good enough.
-However, thinking about throwing away 60% of the energy in a handheld: This is unacceptable.
+The LED works great, but there’s an issue: If we do the math, the LED consumes 40mW, meanwhile, the 150Ω resistor consumes 60mW.
+Terrible!
+Normally when we’re talking about plug-powered electronics, this is good enough.
+However, thinking about throwing away 60% of the energy in a handheld, which, in this particular case, spends the most power driving the LED display: This is unacceptable.

-Add a damper can average the PWM'd voltage out, giving a smooth output.
+Adding a damper can average the PWM’d voltage out, giving a smooth output.
 This prevents destroying the LED by striking it with overcurrent over and over again.
+A charged-up inductor, for example, in a short time can be seen as a “current source”.
+It seems that we can use the inductor in some switched way to provide a perfect, current limited PWM source for driving an LED.

 Now let’s see how HP approaches the problem of driving the display of its handhelds, an array of LEDs.